Classify Safety Issues with Classifications

 - You can indicate the type of bird strike in the title of the issue, such as “Bird Strike – Goose”

-Hence, at the end of the year you can search through issues for “goose” to get a good estimate of how many goose strikes you had.
+Hence, at the end of the year you can search through issues for “goose” to get a good estimate of how many geese strikes you had.
 This is a good practice to do for all issues.

 In smaller organizations with one or two managers responsible for managing issues, this practice is easy to manage.
 In larger organization, we highly recommend you have guidelines for how to rename issues, including a glossary for common terms to use for various types of issues.